-The TSN_CTRL implements a configurable subsystem meant to ease the implementation of endpoints for networks complying to the Time Sensitive Networking (TSN) standards.
+The TSN-EP implements a configurable controller meant to ease the implementation of endpoints for networks complying to the Time Sensitive Networking (TSN) standards.
 It integrates hardware stacks for timing synchronization (IEEE 802.1AS) and traffic shaping (IEEE 802.1Qav and 802.1Qbv), and a low-latency Ethernet MAC.

-- Enables bandwidth reservation and allocation per traffic class, and deterministic, low-latency, low-jitter communication for all traffic classes
+- - Enables bandwidth reservation and allocation per traffic class, and deterministic, low-latency, low-jitter communication for all traffic classes

 - Low-Latency Ethernet MAC

 - - Enables high-precision synchronization in TSN networks